 In a saucepan, combine water, sugar, mustard, apple cider vinegar, corn syrup, garlic powder, onion powder, turmeric and cayenne pepper.
 Simmer, stirring frequently, for 30 minutes.
 Dissolve cornstarch in 1 tablespoon water and add to mixture, stirring well to combine.

 Meanwhile, preheat the oven to 350 degrees.
 Fill shrimp with horseradish, wrap a half slice of bacon around the shrimp to hold the filling and secure with a toothpick.
 Bake 25 minutes.
+Pour sauce on a plate.
+Place shrimp around the sauce and garnish with green onions and chopped parsley.

 Nutrition:

-183 calories (percent of calories from fat, 22), 14 grams protein, 22 grams carbohydrates, 1 gram fiber, 5 grams fat, 92 milligrams cholesterol, 359 milligrams sodium.
+Per serving: 183 calories (percent of calories from fat, 22), 14 grams protein, 22 grams carbohydrates, 1 gram fiber, 5 grams fat, 92 milligrams cholesterol, 359 milligrams sodium.